-These are composed of several short courses, all aimed at helping you towards a specific goal.
+These are composed of several short courses, all aimed at helping you towards mastering skills in a specific area.
 They are the equivalent of the “specializations” offered by Coursera.
-These vary considerably in time commitment and length, ranging from short programs comprising three to five courses and taking a few months in total, to year-long programs with around eight courses stacked up.
+These vary considerably in time commitment and length, ranging from roughly 8 to 25 weeks.
+At the end of the series of courses, you earn a digital certificate to showcase the skills you have acquired.

 These include fully-online MBAs and varied post-graduate certifications.
 While the FutureLearn website does mention undergraduate degrees, the vast majority of these courses seem to be aimed at those who already have a basic degree.